pagkly/Zed/Investopedia3/Hundredweight (Cwt) Definition.md

 The hundredweight was used as a unit of measure in trading livestock, grains, and other commodities contracts.
 The purpose of the hundredweight was to provide a standard of measurement, simplifying the trading of certain goods among countries.
 Having a standard of measurement was especially helpful when dealing with items that were traded in large quantities.
 It was accepted that 20 hundredweights created a ton, where a short ton weighed 2,000 pounds and a long ton weighed 2,240 pounds.

-In the United States and the United Kingdom, the hundredweight was most commonly used to measure [tangible commodities](https://www.investopedia.com/ask/answers/012815/what-difference-between-tangible-and-intangible-assets.asp).
+In the United States and the United Kingdom, the hundredweight was most commonly used to measure [[tangible commodities]](https://www.investopedia.com/ask/answers/012815/what-difference-between-tangible-and-intangible-assets.asp).
 Many food items, such as cattle, oil, seeds, and grains were measured using the hundredweight, along with items like paper and certain chemicals or additives.
-Rice and other similar [futures](https://www.investopedia.com/terms/f/futures.asp) may also be measured in hundredweight.
+Rice and other similar [[futures]](https://www.investopedia.com/terms/f/futures.asp) may also be measured in hundredweight.

 Anvils were commonly measured in hundredweight, using a decimal designation to state the number of hundredweights, quarter-hundredweights and pounds the anvil weighed.
 Though it is not necessarily the case today, the formula can still be used to determine anvil weight in instances where it is present.